-IP65: Signs with this rating have been tested using a water jet, like a hose, and have waterproofing protection for 3 minutes.
+IP65: Signs with this rating have been tested using a water jet, like a hose.
+They have waterproofing protection for 3 minutes.

 IP66: Signs with this rating have demonstrated an ability to repel water from a powerful jet stream for 3 minutes.

-IP67: Signs with this rating are able to be submerged in water up to 1 meter for up to 30 minutes.
+IP67: Signs with this rating can be submerged in water up to 1 meter for up to 30 minutes.

 IP68: Signs with this rating have the highest level of protection on the IP scale.
 These products are fully protected against solid particles, and they can be submerged in water beyond 1 meter deep for up to 30 minutes.
-In the case of the latest iPhone, Apple claims that their IP-68 rated iPhone 13 can survive depths of up to 6 meters for up to 30 minutes.
+For example, Apple claims that their IP-68 rated iPhone 13 can survive depths of up to 6 meters for up to 30 minutes.

 Sometimes, you may also see multiple IP ratings on a product.
 This simply means that the sign protects against particles in multiple ways.
-For example, if you spot a product with both an IP 65 and an IP 68 rating, the product holds up against both submersion and a water jet.
+For example, a product with both an IP 65 and an IP 68 rating will be able to withstand both submersion and a water jet.